hazelcast/hazelcast/hazelcast-documentation/src/JCache.md

 *_javax.cache.CacheManager_:*

 The `CacheManager` provides the capability to create new and manage existing JCache caches.
-It also manages changing the behavior of existing caches by updating the corresponding configurations.
-Changed configurations are automatically shared in the cluster and updated on all cluster members to ensure a consistent behavior of the cache on all nodes.

 *_javax.cache.configuration.Configuration_, _javax.cache.configuration.MutableConfiguration_:*